skolbot.AI Chatbot for Schools

 A high-performing chatbot poorly configured produces the same results as a mediocre chatbot.
 Onboarding must include: assisted initial setup, admissions team training, and content validation before go-live.

 Acceptance threshold.
-Dedicated training session (not a generic webinar), joint validation of the chatbot on the 20 most frequent questions, and customised internal documentation.
+Dedicated training session (not a generic webinar), joint validation of the chatbot on the 20 most frequent questions, and customized internal documentation.

 12. Support SLA and dedicated CSM (5%)

 Acceptance threshold.
-Support response time below 4 hours on business days, a dedicated CSM (Customer Success Manager) with education sector knowledge, and quarterly performance reviews with optimisation recommendations.
+Support response time below 4 hours on business days, a dedicated CSM (Customer Success Manager) with higher education sector knowledge, and quarterly performance reviews with optimization recommendations.

 Evaluation grid: the ready-to-use template